a330w/a330w.github.io/README.md

 <!-- Fake heading to prevent duplication -->

 # I turn data into clear insights, stunning visuals, and smart predictions.
-Data storytelling, but make it ✨impactful✨.
+Data storytelling, but make it ***impactful***.

 <p>Data Analyst skilled in Python, Machine Learning, Deep Learning, and NLP.</p>